matrix-org/synapse/docs/specification.rst

 ..
 WARNING::
   The registration API is likely to change.

+..
+TODO
   - TODO Kegan : Make registration like login (just omit the "user" key on the initial request?)

 Clients must register with a home server in order to use Matrix.
 After registering, the client will be given an access token which must be used in ALL